 With their current offer, you can earn up to 60% bonus miles on your purchase.
-This promotion runs until February 14, 2021, so be sure to capitalize before then if you’re interested.
+This promotion is on until May 22, 2021 as Alaska drums up hype in the wake of recently joining the Oneworld alliance, so be sure to capitalize by then if you’re interested.

 Buy Alaska Miles with a 60% Bonus

 Normally, Alaska Airlines sells miles for 2.75 (USD) cents per mile, plus 7.5% tax, for a total of 2.96 (USD) cents per mile.
 Luckily, Alaska frequently offers discounts on purchasing miles.

 The current offer visible on my account is for up to 60% bonus on purchased miles, structured like so:

 - 60% bonus when you buy 40,000–100,000 miles